Carr's Landing Water Servicing Strategy

 Re-submitting questions from the Lake Country Farmers' Institute, August 28, 2024: 1.Will the proposed system reduce the volume of irrigation water available to agriculture in during the growing season?
 2. Will the water treatment plant that the District is currently working on constructing treat the irrigation water for used for agriculture during the growing season?
 3. Will the cost of the treatment plant for the Beaver Lake Water Source be shared by all District of Lake Country taxpayers?

-LCFI asked about 2 months ago
+LCFI asked 3 months ago

 Thank you for the questions.
 Please note that the Carr's Landing Water Project is now on hold.